+To monitor you during your operation, your anaesthetist will attach you to a machine to watch your heart, your blood pressure and the oxygen level in your blood.
 General anaesthesia usually starts with an injection of medicine into a vein.
-A thin plastic tube (venflon) will be placed in a vein in your arm or hand and the medicines will be injected through the tube.
-Sometimes you will be asked to breathe a mixture of gases and oxygen through a mask to give the same effect.
+A fine tube (venflon) will be placed in a vein in your arm or hand and the medicines will be injected through the tube.
+Sometimes a mixture of gases and oxygen can be breathed through a mask to give the same effect.